The 20 Best Thymic Epithelial Tumor Doctors Near Me in Maryland, US

 Offers Telehealth

 Ahmet Kilic is a cardiac surgeon in Baltimore, Maryland.
 He is an associate professor of surgery at the Baltimore-based Johns Hopkins University School of Medicine.
 He also serves as director of heart transplantation and mechanical circulatory support.
 Dr. Kilic's areas of clinical expertise include adult cardiac surgery with a special interest in heart transplantation and mechanical circulatory support.
 Prior to joining Johns Hopkins, Dr. Kilic served as associate professor of surgery at The Ohio State University Wexner Medical Center and was the director of the heart transplant and mechanical circulatory support programs.
 He was co-director of the advanced heart failure program as well as the vice director of clinical and academic affairs in the division of cardiac surgery.
 Although a recognized leader in the field of heart failure, Dr. Kilic’s expertise runs the spectrum of cardiac surgery.
 Dr. Kilic is rated as an Experienced provider by MediFind in the treatment of Thymic Epithelial Tumor.
-His top areas of expertise are Heart Tumor, Restrictive Cardiomyopathy (RCM), Supravalvular Aortic Stenosis, Heart Transplant, and Heart Bypass Surgery.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Heart Tumor, Restrictive Cardiomyopathy (RCM), Supravalvular Aortic Stenosis, Heart Transplant, and Heart Bypass Surgery.
+Dr. Kilic is board certified in American Board Of Thoracic Surgery.

 Experienced in Thymic Epithelial Tumor